Valentinetemi/EcoSnap-AI/README.md

 ## 💡 What It Tells You

-The moment you pinch, Gemini 2.0 Flash Vision looks at your appliance and tells you:
+The moment you pinch, Gemini 2.0 Flash Latest looks at your appliance and tells you:

 - **What it is** — even if you don't know the name
 - **How many watts it drinks** every hour it's on